Downsview: History

 The area is named for the farm settled by Justice of the Peace John Perkins Bull called Downs View in 1842 near Keele Street and Rustic Road, then in York County, Upper Canada.
 For over a century, the area was an agricultural community with a post office, schoolhouse, and general store.
 The centre of the community was the Downsview Methodist Church (now Downsview United Church) on Keele Street, which was erected in 1870 and designated a Toronto Heritage Property in 2008.
 Other historical landmarks from this period include The George Jackson House, which was also designated heritage property.
 In 1850, the area became part of York Township, and in 1927, became part of North York Township, which eventually became the City of North York.
 In 1998, the area became part of the city of Toronto.

 In April 1929, William De Havilland bought 70 acres of farmland to build a manufacturing facility for De Havilland Canada.
 The facility was expanded during the 1930s and particularly during the Second World War, and became Canada's largest supplier of military, civilian and government-owned aircraft, as well as the site of several aviation firsts and record-breaking flights.
 In the early Cold War period, the Royal Canadian Air Force (RCAF) built up the area as a major air station and logistics support base.
 In 1954, the RCAF built a large supply depot that served as the central stores for the RCAF.
-The building currently houses the Downsview Park Merchant's Market.
+The building contains the Downsview Park Merchant's Market, an ongoing concern since 2005, which only operates on weekends during the day.
+Billed as "Ontario's largest flea market" the 162,000 square foot facility includes a farmer's market, a multi-ethnic food court and a large variety of discount goods and services.